mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ Each of B-G just needs to be able to construct a navigation link with a piece of data that describes where they want to go, but this can be something super lightweight, like the id of a model, such as a user or a photo or whatever.

-^ The types used for that data can be pulled out into its own module that builds super quickly since it's probably just a few tiny structs or enums.
-And feature B-G can depend on that module because it's so tiny.

-^ And the only feature that needs to actually build feature B-G is whoever uses the `.navigationDestination` modifier to
+^ And the only feature that needs to actually build feature B-G is whoever uses the `.navigationDestination` modifier to interpret the data and build a destination.

 ---